-That is the question to be answered by a major constitutional lawsuit filed by three animal massage therapists and the Institute for Justice in Arizona.
+In March 2014, three animal massage therapists and the Institute for Justice filed a major constitutional lawsuit in Arizona asking if the government can take away someone’s job for no good reason.
 The lawsuit challenges the Arizona State Veterinary Medical Examining Board’s (Vet Board) irrational and anti-competitive requirement that animal massage therapists become licensed veterinarians.

 Celeste Kelly, Grace Granatelli and Stacey Kollman are three Arizona entrepreneurs who decided to turn their love of animals into successful businesses.
 Each spent hundreds of hours learning about animal anatomy and developing massage techniques to obtain private certifications in animal massage.